godotengine/godot-docs/getting_started/step_by_step/ui_code_a_life_bar.rst

 .. note::

-    The engine does not convert PascalCase to snake_case, for C# examples we'll be using PascalCase for method names & camelCase for method parameters which follows the official `C# naming conventions. <https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions>`_
+    The engine does not convert PascalCase to snake_case, for C# examples we'll be using PascalCase for method names & camelCase for method parameters, which follows the official `C# naming conventions. <https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions>`_